Clusters and workloads for Azure Kubernetes Service on Azure Stack HCI

 The load balancer is a virtual machine running Linux and HAProxy + KeepAlive to provide load balanced services for the workload clusters deployed by the management cluster.
 For each workload cluster, Azure Kubernetes Service on Azure Stack HCI will add at least one load balancer virtual machine.
 Any Kubernetes service of type

 To run your applications and supporting services, you need a Kubernetes node.
-An Azure Kubernetes Service workload cluster on Azure Stack HCI has one or more worker nodes, which is a virtual machine (VM) that runs the Kubernetes node components, as well as hosting the pods and services that make up the application workload.
-There are a number of core Kubernetes workload components that can be deployed on Azure Kubernetes Service on Azure Stack HCI workload clusters such as pods and deployments.
+An Azure Kubernetes Service workload cluster on Azure Stack HCI has one or more worker nodes, which are a virtual machines (VM) that runs the Kubernetes node components, and hosting the pods and services that make up the application workload.
+There are core Kubernetes workload components that can be deployed on Azure Kubernetes Service on Azure Stack HCI workload clusters such as pods and deployments.

 Kubernetes uses pods to run an instance of your application.
 A pod represents a single instance of your application.
 Typically, pods have a 1:1 mapping with a container, although there are advanced scenarios where a pod may contain multiple containers.
 These multi-container pods are scheduled together on the same node and allow containers to share related resources.
 For more information, see Kubernetes pods and Kubernetes pod lifecycle.